Bird-of-paradise: Hunting

 Hunting of birds of paradise has occurred for a long time, possibly since the beginning of human settlement.
-It is a peculiarity that among the most frequently-hunted species, males start mating opportunistically even before they grow their ornamental plumage.
-This may be an adaptation maintaining population levels in the face of hunting pressures, which have probably been present for hundreds of years.
+It is a peculiarity that among the most frequently hunted species, males start mating opportunistically even before they grow their ornamental plumage.
+This may be an adaptation to maintaining population levels in the face of hunting pressures, which have probably been present for hundreds of years.

-The naturalist, explorer and author Alfred Russel Wallace spent six years in the region, which he chronicled in The Malay Archipelago (published in 1869).
-His expedition team shot, collected and described many specimens of animals and birds, including the great, king, twelve-wired, superb, red and six-shafted birds of paradise.
+The naturalist, explorer, and author Alfred Russel Wallace spent six years in the region, which he chronicled in The Malay Archipelago (published in 1869).
+His expedition team shot, collected, and described many specimens of animals and birds, including the great, king, twelve-wired, superb, red, and six-shafted birds of paradise.

 Hunting to provide plumes for the millinery trade was extensive in the late 19th and early 20th century, but today the birds have legal protection except for hunting at a sustainable level to fulfill the ceremonial needs of the local tribal population.
 In the case of Pteridophora plumes, scavenging from old bowerbird bowers is encouraged.